cloudfoundry/docs-deploying-cf/vcloud/deploy_cf.md

 This guide describes the process for deploying Cloud Foundry to a vCloud environment using Micro BOSH or distributed BOSH.
 To keep it simple, the rest of this document will simply call it BOSH.

+All of the commands below should be run from the jump box, in the `~/deployments` directory we created earlier.

 ## <a id="prerequisites"></a>Prerequisites ##

 BOSH should be deployed.
 See the steps in the [previous](deploying_micro_bosh.html) [sections](deploying_bosh_with_micro_bosh.html).